JonasPrimbs/movesense-ble-ecg-firmware/README.md

-# Movesense BLE ECG Firmware
+# Movesense BLE Firmware

-A custom firmware for [Movesense ECG devices](https://www.movesense.com/) which implements a Bluetooth Low Energy (BLE) GATT electrocardiograph (ECG) voltage measurements.
+A custom firmware for [Movesense Sensor devices](https://www.movesense.com/) which implements a Bluetooth Low Energy (BLE) GATT electrocardiograph (ECG) voltage and movement measurements.

 This Repository is forked from **version 2.0.0** of the [official Movesense Device Library](https://bitbucket.org/movesense/movesense-device-lib/).